 At each and every stage of this diet, you’ll want to keep a few things in mind.
 Be sure to eat and drink slowly, keep your meals small, drink plenty of water between meals, chew thoroughly, focus on high-protein foods and avoid foods with high fat and sugar content.

 Again, the above guidelines are just that: guidelines.
 Your surgeon and/or provider will develop an individual plan for you to follow.
-The important takeaway is that you stay with your plan, however your doctor designs it, to get the most out of your bariatric surgery.
+The important takeaway is that you stay with your plan, however, your doctor designs it, to get the most out of your bariatric surgery.
 Learn more about Bariatric Care & Weight Loss Management at Baptist Health.